At Swim, Two Boys: Earthfall 2005

 Welsh dance company Earthfall created their 2005 production of At Swim Two Boys as the company's second collaboration with Jamie O’Neill and incorporated both live and archive film footage, live music, dance, and text.

 The production was inspired by Jamie O’Neill's award-winning novel of the same name.
 Set in Ireland in 1916, the work juxtaposes the developing love affair between two young men with political turmoil in Ireland and the slaughter on the Western Front – contrasting the dream of national liberation and the search for personal freedom.
 The production is staged in a slowly filling lake in front of a waterfall and performed by two dancers and two musicians.

 The original production toured for three years over 5 seasons with over 100 performances, playing to sell-out audiences in the UK, Ireland, the Netherlands, Croatia, and Germany.
-It was performed by Welsh dancers Terry Michael and Cai Tomas.
-Both dancers created the piece in collaboration with Earthfall, winning multiple awards and touring to critical acclaim.

 Earthfall 2011

 Earthfall toured a re-edition of this dance production across the UK in Autumn 2011, to coincide with the 10th anniversary of the publication of the book.